 Read on to learn more about the Ten ‘Key Stages’ of modular construction.

 Modular and prefabricated buildings require funding distributed throughout the phases of design and construction.
-Our knowledgeable sales teamwork with you to refine concepts and provide estimates based on project size and complexity.
-As the project progresses through the design phase, a more accurate contract cost is going to developed and agreed upon with finalization of design.
+Our knowledgeable sales team works with you to refine concepts and provide estimates based on project size and complexity.
+As the project progresses through the design phase, a more accurate contract cost is going to developed and agreed upon with the finalization of design.